-4.2.
+4.4.
 FRR availability requirements and on the control quality, defined in accordance with Article 158(2) of the SOGL

 Article 158(2) of the SOGL specifies that Elia shall specify FRR availability requirements and requirements on the control quality of FRR providing units and FRR providing groups for their LFC block in the LFC block operational agreement pursuant to Article 119.
-As single TSO in the Elia LFC block, Elia currently specifies the FRR availability requirements and requirements on the control quality of FRR providing groups in the Terms and Conditions for BSPs.
+As single TSO in the Elia LFC block, Elia currently specifies the FRR availability requirements and requirements on the control quality of FRR providing units and FRR providing groups in the Terms and Conditions for BSPs.